 - most local cafes and restaurants close for the month of Ramadan.
 However, tourist restaurants and cafes are open at regular hours.;

 - all tours, transfers, and tour guides are available during Ramadan, so don’t be afraid of being stuck in a hotel;

 - local and intercity buses and trains run during Ramadan;

 - in smaller Moroccan cities, most local cafes and restaurants will be closed and open only in the evening.
 So maybe arrange your lunch in advance.
 Usually, drivers know places that are open for tourists for lunch during Ramadan;

 - try not to eat or snack on the streets in public during the day and, if possible, do not smoke.
 You can do this at home or inside restaurants or hotels.
 But don’t be afraid to drink water in the city, no one will look at you strangely;

-- if you are traveling as part of a tour, during the day, do not offer them snacks or water.
+- if you are traveling as part of a tour, do not offer them snacks or water during the day.
 Once, during Ramadan, I was traveling with a group of tourists.
 They all bought ice cream and ate it in front of the driver, having forgotten it was Ramadan.
 It was June, the temperature was around +40 degrees Celsius;

 - a very important moment during Ramadan is the iftar breakfast, which starts at sunset.
-Because this is the first meal of the day for Muslims, everyone gathers in one place to eat.
+Because this is the day’s first meal for Muslims, everyone gathers in one place to eat.
 Once the iftar starts, you might have to wait for the staff of the cafe to finish their meals first.
 Tour drivers also try to drive to places before the start of the iftar;

 - during Ramadan, alcohol is sold strictly to foreigners non Muslims ONLY.
 All liquor stores require you to show your passport (even foreigners) without exception.
 Muslims are not allowed in the bars during Ramadan, so many local bars are closed for the month.